dragon-dune/dragon-dune/README.md

         armies in the Orcish territories, but they may not do both.
     -   The player may play a Special Card to pay half the standard price, rounded up.
+    -   The Elves (or a player with a Special Card) must declare if their units go into hiding if they now share the territory with another player's units.

 5. The current player may move some or all units from one location through two territories.